Parkkeo1/CS-Py/README.txt

       4. When the browser opens:
           a.
 If this is your first time, then the player database must be created first.
-              - Press the 'Start GS Collection' button and play a competitive game, preferably a standard matchmaking game.
+              - Press the 'Start GS' button and play a competitive game, preferably a standard matchmaking game.
               - During the game, you can examine your current stats for the match by choosing 'Current Match' to analyze.
               - After the game, you can examine your past game stats by choosing 'Past Match' to analyze.
-              - Start collecting when you begin another game, stop afterwards, etc.
+              - Other analyze options are available: day, week, month, lifetime.
+              - Press 'Stop' to stop gathering data.
+Do this when you arent actively playing a competitive match.
+              - Make sure 'GS is currently ON' before your MM/competitive match starts.

           b.
 If you have already recorded data previously with the program, you can immediately analyze your stats after starting CS-Py.
 You can also choose to do the above and collect data while playing a match.

       NOTE: CS-Py only collects 'competitive' mode games/matches.
-Deathmatch and Casual, for example, are ignored.
+Deathmatch and Casual, for example, are automatically ignored.

       5. Important details:
           a.
 The 'Reset Match' button is for when you exit a match early (i.e. retake server) and want to start a new game (i.e. MM).